Several new articles have been added to the Gateways section of our website today.

 Here is one memory that surfaced and although it’s not about the Mt Lofty Districts, we offer it for your own reflection.
 With Cruise Ships seemingly constantly in the news at the present time, one of our members recalls a journey from Australia to England in the 1950s, when the default travel mode was, of course, an ocean voyage.

-In line with recommendations to contain the COVID-19 virus, the Coventry Library which houses our History Centre and Archive is now closed to the public until further notice.
+In line with recommendations to contain the COVID-19 virus, the Coventry Library which houses our History Centre and Archive is now limiting access to the public until further notice.
+We have closed the Archive and History Centre until public access is restored to a workable degree.
 Please refer to our website or facebook page for continuing updates and to participate in our virtual events programme.

 The library has alternative arrangements in place for borrowing items.
 Please see their information here